[Learn Korean E37] “-(으)ㄹ+noun”, “(으)ㄴ/는/(으)ㄹ 것 같다”

 ・ 내년부터 서울에서 ( ) 예정이에요.

-I have a plan that I will start working in Seoul next year.
+I plan to start working in Seoul next year.

 (1)일할 (2)일하는